 When doing product research I usually do a quick search on Alibaba.com to do a price check.

 3. High demand

 This very much depends on your goals and how much you want to make on your product.
 Personally, I want to make at least $1000 profit on a product per month.
 Based 33% ratio we discussed, I should look for products that have at least $3000 revenue per month.
-The demand of the product is checked with an estimator like Jungle Scout
+The demand of the product is checked with tools like Jungle Scout or Helium 10.

 4. Low competition